 Hypnosis refers to a state or condition in which a person becomes highly responsive to suggestions.
 It is a treatment option that may help heal and treat different conditions.

-During hypnosis, Shelley guides her clients into a deep state of relaxation (sometimes described as a trance-like state).
+During hypnosis, we guide our clients into a deep state of relaxation (sometimes described as a trance-like state).

 Trance-like experiences aren’t all that uncommon.
 If you’ve ever zoned out while watching a movie or daydreaming, you’ve been in a similar trance-like state.

 True hypnosis or hypnotherapy doesn’t involve swaying pocket watches, and it isn’t practiced on stage as part of an entertainment act.
 Studies have found that hypnosis is 93% effective within 6 sessions.
-Shelley has found 4 sessions to be incredibly effective in general.
+We have found 4 sessions to be incredibly effective in general.

-Based on Shelley’s experience guiding her clients through hypnosis, she has found it to be very helpful in healing a variety of issues and really almost any mental or emotional issue can be addressed with hypnosis.
+Based on our experience guiding our clients through hypnosis, she has found it to be very helpful in healing a variety of issues and really almost any mental or emotional issue can be addressed with hypnosis.